Author Bio: Dr. Sanusi Umar MD is the author of this article.

 The pervasiveness of hair loss will differ across individuals.
 In some people, genes play a predominant role.
 In others, environmental factors may take center stage.
-These studies discussed above help identify which environmental variables could potentially be managed to prevent the worsening of hair loss conditions, or even reverse them.
+These studies discussed above help identify which environmental variables could be managed to prevent the worsening of hair loss conditions or even reverse them.
 Many medical experts are starting to agree that minimizing stress and practicing healthier lifestyle habits can help improve hair loss, even reverse conditions in certain cases.
-Another recommendation provided by doctors is that the earlier you start to address problems, you will have a greater chance at reversing the signs of hair loss
+Another recommendation provided by doctors is that the earlier you start to address problems, you will have a greater chance of reversing hair loss signs.

-Although they may have a pleasurable effect, nicotine and alcohol are toxins which travel throughout the body through the circulatory system.
-Since hair follicles are very sensitive structures, they can have a detrimental effect on their ability to produce new hair.
+Although they may have a pleasurable effect, nicotine and alcohol are toxins that travel throughout the body through the circulatory system.
+Since hair follicles are susceptible structures, they can have a detrimental effect on their ability to produce new hair.